LaReiter/LaReiter.github.io/about.md

   <div class="about-text">
     <p>There is a children's book called "Spørge Jørgen" - it is a tale of a boy whose endless questions drove his parents mad. </p>
     <p>I loved this book as a kid.
 I still love it today.</p>
-    <p>"Spørge Jørgen" reminds me that the world is a weird place, and that we should never stop questioning it.</p>
+    <p>"Spørge Jørgen" reminds me that the world is a weird place, and that we should never stop asking questions.</p>
   </div>
   <figure>
     <img src="/assets/spgjrgn.png" alt="Spørge Jørgen illustration">